Ki11erRabbit/Cocoa/spec/mod.md

 * Function Table
   * This structure holds all toplevel function definitions and their respective bytecode.
   * This structure gets emptied out when it gets loaded into the VM
-* Class Table
+* Object Table
-  * This structure holds all classes that are declared in the module
+  * This structure holds all objects that are declared in the module
   * This structure also gets emptied only when needed
-  * This structure can be larger than the amount of classes declared in source due to monomorphization
+  * This structure can be larger than the amount of objects declared in source due to monomorphization
 * Enum Table
   * This structure holds the definitions of enums
   * This structure also gets emptied but only when needed
-  * This structure can be larger than the amount of classes declared in the source due to monomorphization
-  * Under the hood these are just classes implemented with inheritance but treated separately so that a user cannot inherit from them.
+  * These are tagged unions although since objects, each variant only takes up a pointer size
-* Interface Table
+* Trait Table
-  * Holds the interface definition
+  * Holds the trait definition
-* Interface Impl Table
+* Trait Impl Table
-  * Holds the various implementations of interfaces following the orphan rule
+  * Holds the various implementations of traits following the orphan rule
 * Location Table
   * Holds the line and column number of each bytecode instruction